aishanii/Web-Scraping-Selenium/README.md

 Task-7: Finding the common drugs among the scraped data of three healthcare websites: one-mg, netmeds and pharmeasy.

 Task-8: Getting information about all the drugs from letters S-Z on the Healthgrades website. https://www.healthgrades.com/drugs/fda/a-z

+Task-9: Getting the reviews of a doctor of a particular speciality in a particular city.